 Wheat Germ (Triticum Vulgare) Very high in vitamin E. Wheat Germ Oil is very good for dry skin, scars and stretch marks.
 We use Wheat Germ in our night cream.

 Ylang Ylang (Cananga Oderata) A sensual oil, that when used as a massage oil or diluted in the bath, can assisist with physical exhaustion, insomnia, depression, anxiety, nervous tension and stress while having a calming and aphrodisiac effect.
 On the skin it can assist in the correcting and balancing of overly dry as well as overly –oils skin.
-We add Ylang Ylang to our Bath Bombs, Ylang Ylang and Patchouli Soap, Facial Oil and Night Cream.
+We use Ylang Ylang in our Bath Ylang Ylang and Patchouli Soap, Facial Oil and Night Cream.